skybluecircles/driver-telematics-analysis/README.md

 ### Convenience Script

-There's also now a convenience script to generate all of the commands we've gone over from rotation to features (except for the plotting).
+There's also now a convenience script to generate all of the commands we've gone over, from rotation to features (except for the plotting).

 ```
 $ bin/all-driver-data 1